ruby-grape/grape/README.md

 Ruby 2.4 or newer is required.

-Grape is available as a gem, to install it just install the gem:
+Grape is available as a gem, to install it run:

-    gem install grape
+    bundle add grape

-If you're using Bundler, add the gem to Gemfile.

-    gem 'grape'

-Run `bundle install`.

 ## Basic Usage